Steve Nance.

 The Value of Prevention Over Cure

 The age-old adage “Prevention is better than cure” is highly relevant in this context.
-Whether in sports or personal training courses, preventing injuries (known as prehabilitation or prehab) is far more effective, both in terms of cost and performance, than treating injuries after they occur (rehabilitation or rehab).
+Whether in sport or fitness, preventing injuries (known as prehabilitation or prehab) is far more effective, both in terms of cost and performance, than treating injuries after they occur (rehabilitation or rehab).
 This principle underscores the importance of proactive health measures and the potential savings in healthcare costs that can result from a healthier population.

 Learning From International Examples